BlockchainInstituteChi/shardb/README.md

 ```
 The 'identifier' should be the name of the parameter in the object which will act as the primary key.
 All database records must have a value for this field.

-Now, each new object in your database will receive a single JSON file, and you can call and search them using the three collection objects created in the statements above.
+Now, each new object in your database will receive a single JSON file, and you can call and search them using the `users` collection objects created in the statements above.

 Piece of cake, right?